mapper1024/mapper1024/doc/Development-Journal.md

 All outstanding feedback came in for the Honors project report, and I made the necessary revisions and submitted the final report to the Honors program.

 I also unlocked map scaling.
 Previously, the zoom was capped at zoom level 30, meaning that a 1920x1080 screen could display at most 80 kilometers diagonally, which was not nearly enough for larger worlds.
+Now zoom is unlimited, with number inputs to manually specify any zoom to be desired in addition to zoom scrolling.
+Kilometers per screen diagonal was chosen as a platform independent way to represent the zoom scale, along with the standard, if less intuitive, zoom level.

 # References
 * Neupane, S. (2017). *Storing and Rendering Geospatial Data in Mobile Applications*. https://scholarworks.uno.edu/honors_theses/90